anupamxy/AnupamAssignmentUptimeAi/github-profile/README.md

 # GitHub Profile Clone - Angular Application

-A pixel-perfect clone of the GitHub user profile page built with **Angular 18**, using **15 real GitHub REST API endpoints** to fetch and display live data.
-No mock data is used — every section is powered by actual API responses.
+A pixel-perfect clone of the GitHub user profile page built with **Angular 18**, using **15 real GitHub REST API endpoints** to fetch and display live data. some mock data is used — i have tried  to get maximum section powered by actual API responses.

 ## Live Demo